lachlandcp/inform/README.md

 That code checks if `newLevel` is present in `other_script.js`.

 ## Building
 Make sure that you have `npm`, `node`, and Grunt installed.
+If you just want to use Inform, you don't have to do this.
+Instead, look at the section below.
 ```
 $ npm install
 $ grunt
 ```
-Output in `build/inform.js`.
+Output in `build/inform.min.js`.
+Unminified in `build/inform.js`.

 ## Including Inform in your code
-Go to [here](https://raw.githubusercontent.com/sliceofcode/inform/master/build/inform.min.js), click Raw, then copy the whole thing and paste it **in the beginning of your script.**
+Go to [here](https://raw.githubusercontent.com/sliceofcode/inform/master/build/inform.min.js), then copy the whole thing and paste it **in the beginning of your script.**